Releases (9 numbers or more)

 - « Perry Grayson | Joe Malatesta »

-Michael John Moorcock is the writer of the Elric of MelnibonΓ© sagas, which influenced both Cirith Ungol’s lyrics and cover art.
+Michael John Moorcock is the creator and writer of the Elric of Melniboné sagas, which influenced both Cirith Ungol’s lyrics and cover art.
 Elric is a fictional character of hero, or rather young albino on the anti-hero character.
+He is also writer of Corum, Hawkmoon, Runestaff, etc.

 The World of Elric